 Candidates submit an extended essay based on one of the titles below.
 The length should be approximately 4000 words.
-Three copies of the essay must be submitted to LCM Examinations, at the time of application, along with the DVDs (if submitted).
+Three copies of the essay must be submitted to LCM Examinations, at the time of application.

 Essays must be well-presented, clear and legible.
 The text should be divided into sections, with headings and/or sub-headings.
 Essays should be covered and bound, and title and contents pages should be included.
 The use of footnotes, references and musical examples is expected.
 Where candidates refer to other published works, a bibliography, correctly laid out, should be included as an appendix.
 Handwritten essays will not be accepted.